-- 15.1 The Company is not liable to current tax, including minimum tax and ACT, on account of available unabsorbed tax depreciation. - 15.2 The Company computes tax provisions based on the generally accepted interpretations of the tax laws to ensure that sufficient provision for the purpose of taxation is available.
+- 16.1 The Company is not liable to current tax, including minimum tax and ACT. - 16.2 The Company computes tax provisions based on the generally accepted interpretations of the tax laws to ensure that sufficient provision for the purpose of taxation is available.
 Accordingly, the management of the Company has assessed that no tax provision is required in the financial statements.
 A comparison of last three years of income tax provision with tax assessed is not presented as the Company had nil tax liability on account of operational inactivity.